 Higashiosaka Osaka, Japan Travel Guide

 The Ikoma mountain range includes natural park areas.
-Respect signage and designated paths for biodiversity protection.
+Respect signage and designated routes for biodiversity protection.

 Japan has organized waste separation.
 Carry a small bag for trash.
 Recycle bottles, cans, and PET bottles in designated bins.